Beyond Ensemble Averages: Leveraging Climate Model Ensembles for Subseasonal Forecasting: Related work

 \section{Related work}

-While statistical models were common for weather prediction in the early days of weather forecasting \citep{nebeker1995calculating}, purely physics-based dynamic system models have been carried out since the 1980s and have been the dominant forecasting method in climate prediction centers since the 1990s \citep{barnston2012skill}.
-Many physics-based forecast models are used both in academic research as well as operationally.
-Such systems often produce ensembles of forecasts -- e.g., the result of running a physics-based simulation multiple times with different initial conditions or different parameters.
-For instance, the North American Multi-Model Ensemble (NMME) is a collection of physics-based forecast models from various modeling centers in North America including NOAA/NCEP, NOAA/Geophysical Fluid Dynamics Laboratory (GFDL), International Research Institute for Climate and Society (IRI), National Center for Atmospheric Research (NCAR), NASA, and Canadian Meteorological Centre \citep{kirtman2014north}.
+While statistical models were common for weather prediction in the early days of weather forecasting \citep{nebeker1995calculating}, forecasts using physics-based dynamic system models have been carried out since the 1980s and have been the dominant forecasting method in climate prediction centers since the 1990s \citep{barnston2012skill}.
+Many physics-based forecast models are used both in academic research and operationally.
+Such systems often produce ensembles of forecasts -- e.g., the result of running a physics-based simulation multiple times with different initial conditions or parameters, and are a mainstay of operational forecast centers around the globe.